 "I personally take around four tablespoons of coconut oil per day either on salads, in my cooking or in my cups of green tea.
 I will not go a day without Coconut Oil.
 It is also great for the skin and hair.”

 “I love Epsom salt baths to detox, revive muscles and de-puff skin.
 While in the bath, I use an exfoliating mitt which stimulates skin and leaves it soft and bump-free.
 After the bath, I slather my skin with extra-virgin organic coconut oil.”

 Dr Ray Peat, a specialist in dietary nutrition:

 “Several years ago I met an old couple, who were only a few years apart in age, but the wife looked many years younger than her doddering old husband.
 She was from the Philippines, and she remarked that she always had to cook two meals at the same time, because her husband couldn’t adapt to her traditional food.
 Three times every day, she still prepared her food in coconut oil.
 Her apparent youth increased my interest in the effects of coconut oil.”

 So, now you know all about it, what are you waiting for?
 Get shopping and get involved with this wondrous food!

-Lucy Bee Coconut Oil is available in glass jars and costs just £9.95 for a 500ml, £5.99 for 300ml, or £17.95 for 1 litre and is available to buy online or in store, including many Sainsbury’s, Morrisons, Tesco, Asda, Lakeland, Booths, Whole Foods, Planet Organic and numerous independent health food stores.
+Lucy Bee Coconut Oil is available in glass jars and is available to buy online or in store, including many Sainsbury’s, Morrisons, Tesco, Asda, Lakeland, Booths, Whole Foods, Planet Organic and numerous independent health food stores.